Nacroni/pyplatform/README.md

 # `pyplatform`

 `pyplatform` is a script that shows information about your system.
-It uses the `platform` module in Python *(alongside `os` to get the user name and possible other details)*.
+It mainly uses the `platform` module in Python.

 ## Usage